The tax year in Germany is the calendar year.

 Taxes are payable in quarterly instalments during the year, with a final settlement when the assessment is issued.
 The quarterly instalments are based on the estimated ultimate liability.
 Usually, this is the total tax due shown by the last assessment issued, as adjusted by any rate changes.
 The corporation tax instalments are due on the tenth day of March, June, September, and December.
 For trade tax, the due dates are the 15th day of February, May, August, and November.
 Failure to pay by the due date followed by a three-day period of grace leads to a penalty of 1% per month.

 Corporation and trade tax assessments bear interest on the net amount payable after deduction of all credits and previous payments.
 The rate is 0.5% per month simple interest, and the period runs from 1 April of the second year following the year of assessment until the date set for payment.
-For tax years 2019 and 2020 the start of the interest period has been sifted by six (2019) respectively three (2020) months due to the extension of the deadline for filing tax returns for those years in the context of the COVID-19-pandemic.
+For tax years 2019 and 2020, the start of the interest period was shifted by six and three months, respectively, due to the extension of the deadline for filing tax returns for those years in the context of the COVID-19 pandemic.

 Tax offices are able to issue binding rulings in respect of planned transactions, provided the taxpayer can show a particular interest in the tax consequences of the intended action.
 The fee varies between EUR 266 and EUR 120,721 depending upon the amount of tax involved (no fee is charged if the tax amount is less than EUR 10,000).